-- 33. (1) Vessels shall occupy the berth assigned by the Director, and shall be moved to any other berth which the Director may direct, and all masters or persons in charge shall obey the Director's orders. - (2) Vessels shall not proceed alongside any wharf without the permission of the Director, but shall anchor until such permission is received. - (3) The master is responsible for all damage or consequences resulting from any erroneous declaration made by himself or his representatives as to the draft or dimensions of his ship.
+- (2) Vessels shall not proceed alongside any wharf without the permission of the Director, and they shall comply with all directions given by the Director until such permission is received. - (3) The master is responsible for all damage or consequences resulting from any erroneous declaration made by himself or his representatives as to the draft or dimensions of his ship.
 The tonnage of a ship is that shown on her certificate of registry.